stockmind/gpd-pocket-ubuntu-respin/README.md

  Kudos and all the credits go to them!

+ Repository need a lot of refactoring to naming scripts better and documenting things.
+I'll do it in the next days.

 # What works out of the box

  - ✔ Display already rotated in terminal buffer and desktop/login